Special Programs

 Rural Track/Options

 In lieu of spending an extended period of time in one rural site, students currently have the option of receiving some of their training in Family Medicine, Surgery, Pediatrics, and Obstetrics and Gynecology in a rural site.
-Students can exercise this option for one of the clerkships or all of them as space permits.
-Students can spend from 2-6 weeks on site depending on the clerkship.
-Some students have spent as much as 14 weeks in rural learning sites during their third year.
+Students can exercise this option for one of the clerkships or all of them, as space permits.

 Scholars in Rural Health

-The Scholars in Rural Health program identifies and encourages undergraduate students from rural Kansas to practice medicine in Kansas counties that are medically underserved.
+The Scholars in Rural Health program identifies and encourages undergraduate students from rural Kansas to practice medicine in medically underserved counties across Kansas.
 Using a rigorous admissions process, students are annually selected to participate in a two-year premedical curriculum featuring community-based primary care experiences and other activities.
 Selection criteria include completion of two years of undergraduate premedical education and evidence of high probability for return to a medically underserved area of Kansas.
 Students who successfully complete the program during their junior and senior years are assured admission to the School of Medicine.
 Additional information is available at https://www.kumc.edu/school-of-medicine/academics/premedical-programs/scholars-in-rural-health.html.